4 Explore the Community

 When Enough Is Enough

 Exploration can feel endless.
 There is always another person you could interview, another setting to observe, or another report to read.
 But at some point, the return on effort drops.
 The signal to stop is not exhaustion or impatience.
-It is the decline of information entropy — the rate of newness in what you learn — that is your signal to stop gathering and move into abductive hypothesizing (sense-making).3.
+It is the decline of information entropy that is your signal to stop gathering and move into abductive hypothesizing (sense-making).3

 At the beginning, every conversation, observation, or article adds something novel.
 Over time, surprises become rarer, and new inputs mostly echo what you have already heard or read.
 This flattening of novelty is your cue: the mountain of data is high enough.
 You are no longer climbing higher, just circling the same slope.